darksylinc/colibrigui/Readme.md

 string in ShapedGlyph::clusterStart

 Please note that:
-  1. A glyph may be made from multiple code points.
+  1. A glyph may be made from multiple codepoints.
 This happens when the string is stored in its decomposed form and the font has a precomposed version i.e. ö U+006F U+0308 is stored as o + ¨ but is often rendered as a single glyph.<br/>
      One glyph, one cluster, two codepoints.
   1. A single cluster may result in multiple glyphs!
-For example the letter पा is one cluster made up from codepoints U+092A U+093E is stored decomposed, and several devangari fonts render also render it as two glyphs: प + ा One cluster, two glyphs, two codepoints.
+For example the letter पा is one cluster made up from codepoints U+092A U+093E is stored decomposed, and several devangari fonts render also render it as two glyphs: प + ा<br/>
+     One cluster, two glyphs, two codepoints.

 *More information:*